Saleh-Hossam/MavenFuzzyFactory-Hackathon/README.md

 | C09 | Repeat Customer Behaviour — retention, LTV, channel mix | 2.67x LTV multiple for repeat customers |
 | C10 | Capstone & Strategic Roadmap — three strategic recommendations, $100K budget allocation | $29,074+/month projected return |

-I also reviewed and validated the SQL and findings for C03, C04, C05, and C07 as part of the team QA process.

 ---